USDA-VS/vSNP3/README.md

 # vSNP3

 This is an introduction to vSNP version 3.
-A comprehensive overview of vSNP with version 2 is [here](https://github.com/USDA-VS/vSNP).
+A comprehensive overview of vSNP version 2 is [here](https://github.com/USDA-VS/vSNP/blob/master/docs/detailed_usage.md) with version 2 GitHub repo [here](https://github.com/USDA-VS/vSNP).

 vSNP3 generates BAM, VCF and annotated SNP tables and corresponding phylogenetic trees to achieve a high resolution SNP analysis.